ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing.rst

 Setup: Installing Pytest and required Pytest libraries
 ------------------------------------------------------

 Ansible's unit testing framework leverages the pytest library.
-Before diving into testing, ensure you have `pytest`` installed alongside any additional pytest libraries such as `pytest-mock` and `pytest-xdist`.
+Before diving into testing, ensure you have ``pytest`` installed alongside any additional pytest libraries such as ``pytest-mock`` and ``pytest-xdist``.

-You can usually install pytest and most libraries using your system's package manager or using pip ``pip install pytest pytest-mock``.
-Refer to the documentation of your chosen option for specific installation instructions.

-More information: :ref:`testing_units`
+Refer to the documentation for more information: :ref:`testing_units`.

 Setup: Checking out a Pull Request
 ----------------------------------